Marley-C-Robinson-99/Histone-4-Occupancy-Classification/README.md

 ## Data dictionary
 Target  | Description   | Data Type
 --|--|--
-label    | Indicative of whether or not a sequence will bind to the H4 histone | int64
+label    | Indicative of whether or not a sequence will be wound around the H4 histone | int64

 Features   | Description |    Data Type
 --|--|--